 Grit-blasting can be a very effective method by which metallic surfaces can be prepared for brazing by removing surface oxides.
 Because of the softness of aluminum parts, and many copper parts, these procedures may not be common for either of those two soft metals.
 But for steel parts, stainless, super-alloys, etc., grit-blasting surfaces with a metallic grit is commonly used.

 As discussed in this article, be careful that any non-metallic blasting grit is NOT used, since they can leave a non-brazeable residue on the surface of the parts.
-Instead use a stainless or nickel-alloy metallic grit when grit-blasting.
+Instead, use a stainless or nickel-alloy metallic grit when grit-blasting.

-The exception to some of this is when dry-ice is considered for the process, since it leaves no residue of its own.
+The exception to some of this is when dry-ice is considered for the process since it leaves no residue of its own.
 However, being a soft blasting media may render it useful for aluminum and copper products, but it’s effectiveness at blasting away oxides needs to be evaluated on a case-by-case basis.

 Finally, remember again that the purpose of grit-blasting is NOT to remove oils and lubricants, which needs to be done with effective degreasing solutions before proceeding with any grit-blasting operations.

-Next month we’ll complete this review of cleaning procedures for braze-prep, looking at tumble-deburring operations and some of the precautions that need to be observed for that method of surface-prep prior to brazing.
+In the next article in this series; “Essential Criteria for Brazing: Item 2 – Proper cleaning—role of tumble deburring in surface-prep (Part D)” we will complete this review of cleaning procedures for braze-prep, looking at tumble-deburring operations and some of the precautions that need to be observed for that method of surface-prep prior to brazing.